(For a reading of this article in English by Caromâros Caitogabros, please click here.)

 I. The gods must be worshipped.

 II.
 No evil done.

-As such, in Bessus Nouiogalation — an independent and modern Gaulish inspired custom — we have similar laws.
-Developed from our interactions with the Gaulish Polytheist Community of which we are a part, and dialogue with members of our specific tradition.
+As such, in Bessus Nouiogalation — an independent and contemporary Gaulish inspired custom — we strive to uphold these laws among our community.
+Developed from our interactions within Galatibessus of which we are a part, and dialogue with members of our specific bessus (custom).
 They are called the Trirextoues Bessous.
 The Three Laws of the Custom.
 They are as follows:

 II.
-Gneie ne drucos – “Do no evil”
+Urege ne drucos – “Do no evil”

 III.
-Biue eni decê – “Live in honor”
+Biue con drutaî – “Live with valour”

 Let us start with the first law:

 - Uissus (wisdom/knowledge).
-To be wise is to have knowledge of the teachings of the Gods.
+To be wise is to have knowledge of the teachings of the Dêuoi.
 As well as how to put them into action.
-The Druids of the past were exalted for their wisdom, but you don’t have to be one to learn the lessons of the Gods and the world.
+The Druids of the past were exalted for their wisdom, but you don’t have to be one to learn the lessons of the Dêuoi and the world.
 Nor to act upon them.
 As wisdom is not passive, but active.

 Let us now look at the second law: